Talk to Engineer

 • Strong acids or alkalis

-Equalization tanks are typically designed to prevent these shock loads from reaching the biological reactor.
+Equalization tanks are therefore essential components in industrial wastewater treatment plants to prevent shock loads from reaching biological reactors.

-Sludge age or Solids Retention Time (SRT) strongly influences microbial ecology.
+Sludge age or Solids Retention Time (SRT) strongly affects microbial ecology.

 Process Type Typical SRT